Newsletter Resources

 DNNSC is a nursing disability justice scholar-activist organization that focuses on disability justice political education, scholarship development, systems reimagination, subversive art-making, community-building, and mutual aid.
 We believe in the interconnectedness of material oppressions (ableism, racism, classism, homophobia, transphobia, xenophobia, Islamophobia, ageism, fatphobia, etc.) and the power in cross-movement solidarity (disability justice working in partnership with justice movements that work toward Black liberation, Palestinian liberation, police and carceral abolition, reparations, fat liberation, queer and trans liberation, reproductive justice, indigenous sovereignty, climate justice, long covid justice, and immigration justice) through critical reflections on white supremacy, colonialism, and capitalism.
 We will engage in the works of critical disability scholars and disability justice activists including Akemi Nishida, Jasbir Puar, Margaret Price, Alison Kafer, Alice Wong, and Leah Lakshmi Piepzna-Samarsinha, among others.

-If you are interested in joining the collective, please fill out this interest form!
+If you are interested in joining the collective, please fill out the Disabled Nurse National Solidarity Collective interest form!

 For any questions, please reach out to DisabledNurse.NSC@gmail.com!